 If the plaintiff is seeking to get back possession of specific personal property that the defendant wrongfully refuses to give back, the plaintiff should prepare and file a form called a “warrant in detinue”.
 Warrant in Detinue Form & Warrant in Detinue Instructions

-The plaintiff will need to provide the clerk with the following:
+The plaintiff will need to provide the clerk of court with the following:

 - The name of the defendant;